 Tool #5: Clothes Pegs

-Believe it or not, these are key pieces of equipment on motion picture and television sets.
+Believe it or not, these are key pieces of equipment for film crews on motion picture and television sets.
 Clothes pegs are referred to as C-47, and they’re primarily used to affix gels to lights.
 But they can also be used to provide highly precise leveling or they can be modified to get scrims off of lights.
-Laundry clothes pegs will work in a pinch, but most lighting technicians go for heavy-duty options.
+Laundry clothes pegs will work in a pinch, but most electrical lighting technicians go for heavy-duty options.

 Tool #6: Tape Measure

-Yes, lighting technicians need to have a tape measure on hand.
+Yes, electrical lighting technicians need to have a tape measure on hand.
 These tools are especially important when working to set up wiring in cramped locations.

 Tool #7: Cube Tap

 These little plastic adapters are commonly referred to as “cube taps“.
-These tools are used by lighting technicians to split alternating currents.
+These tools are used by electrical lighting technicians to split alternating currents.
 Cube taps also come in handy because of their fixed 90-degree outlets.

 Tool #8: Wire Strippers